alexander-naumov/pam-accesscontrol/README.md

 # pamac
-PAM plugin to control access to host via SSH, TTY and KDM.
+PAM plugin to control access to host via SSH, TTY and SDDM.